Account Search Logout

 Cassibelanus gathers the four tribal kings, while Aedan’s infiltration of the Roman camp proves disastrous.

 Bloody waters run deep where the Stour meets the Lug.
+Two rafts enter the pink foaming shallows, cutting through loose intestines that wobble from the pecking of hungry fish.

 “Your less murderous replacement?’
-Segobax asks him.
+Segobax asks.

-“Eadaoin and our women are his prisoners,” Carbilius asserts.
-“He’s not laid one hand on any of them, nor does he allow any of his cohorts a taste.
-You’re saying an honorable man like that is responsible for this nasty shit?”
+“Eadaoin and our women are his prisoners.
+He’s not laid one hand on any of them, nor does he allow any of his cohorts a taste.”
+Carbilius brings a fine cloth to his mouth and studies the scene with disdain.
+“You’re saying an honorable man like that is responsible for this nasty shit?”

 “These bodies are fresh.”
 Carbilius studies those hanging with bones hammered into their palms.
 “If the Lion is here, then he’s close enough to strike,”